akbinod/akbinod.Tuner/README.md

 <H1>akbinod.Tuner</H1>
 Binod Purushothaman : binod@gatech.edu/ak.binod@gmail.com
-<br>Georgia Tech CS-6476: Spring 2021
+<br>Georgia Tech CS-6476: Spring 2021<br>

-<H3>Why bother?</H3>
-Because 2 ines of code (and this component) will get you a pretty decent hyper-parameter Tuner.
-<br></br>
+<H3>Why?</H3>
-If you're studying Computer Vision, hyper-parameter tuning is probably causing you some angst.
-I wrote this while in the OMS-CS program at GA Tech - during 6476.
-I've included some sample code that shows you how to use Tuner, and a barebones example that illustrates using Tuner to adjust your pre-processing.
-Please do look at the section on required pip installs towards the end of this document.
+If you're studying Computer Vision, or Reinforcement Learning, hyper-parameter tuning is probably causing you some pain.
+Copying 4 lines into your code will get you a pretty decent hyper-parameter Tuner.
+Take a quick look at the first example below, try it out on your code, and then come back to the rest of this document.

-### How does it work?
-Here is a quick example.

 ```{python}